 Use Excel Formulas to Automate Calculations

 He stayed back to check for data entry errors, remove any duplicates etc. but his manager always found silly mistakes and duplicates that now seemed so easy to spot.
-Mark was simply unaware about the hidden functions and power of Excel, and was using it simply as a data entry tool, which was not helping the situation.
+Mark was simply unaware of the hidden functions and power of Excel and was using it simply as a data entry tool, which was not helping the situation.